Good day, Mrs Huntington.

 If there are children involved, the issue of schooling in the United States has to be addressed and that information provided at the interview.
 The specific requirements will vary from couple to couple and are determined after consultation with your lawyer.

 Additionally, you will have to provide documentary evidence to the US Embassy to prove the validity of the marriage as in all marriage cases where a green card is involved.

-Dahlia A. Walker-Huntington is a Jamaican-American attorney who practises law in Florida in the areas of immigration, family, corporate and personal injury law.
-She practises immigration law throughout the United States.
-She is a mediator, arbitrator and special magistrate in Broward County, Florida. email@example.com
+n Dahlia A. Walker-Huntington is a Jamaican-American attorney who practises immigration law in the United States, and family, criminal, and personal injury law in Florida.
+She is a mediator, arbitrator and special magistrate in Broward County, Florida. email@example.com.